seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part12-Building-Invoices.md

-Here's **Part 12: Building Invoices** in full, combining both notes.

 ## Part 12: Building Invoices

-**Goal:** build the invoices and invoice_lines tables, a form to create an invoice against a real customer with multiple line items, and pages to view them.
+Goal: build the `invoices` and `invoice_lines` tables, a form to create an invoice against a real customer with multiple line items, and pages to view them.

-**Prerequisite:** Parts 1-11 completed.
+Prerequisite: Parts 1-11 completed.

 ---

 ### 1. Add the schema

-Open src/lib/db/schema.ts.
-Add this enum near the top with your other pgEnum definitions:
+Open `src/lib/db/schema.ts`.
+Add this enum near the top with your other `pgEnum` definitions:

 ```ts
 export const invoiceStatusEnum = pgEnum("invoice_status", [